 On Thursday, May 4, 2006, at age sixteen, Zach was struck and for eight days did battle with a terrible disease — rabies.
 Zach lost that courageous earthly battle on Friday, May 12, 2006.
 However, Zach Jones is defined not by the way he died, but by the way he lived.

 “Twinkle” may be the best word to describe what all of us saw in Zach — a twinkle in his eye and a knowing smile.
 He so loved to smile.
 But what defined “Z” was not his twinkle or his smile.
 What defined him was his character.
-He was not only a well-mannered gentleman, he was a gentle man.
+He was not only a well-mannered gentleman, but he was also a gentleman.
 It was Zach’s character that touched his community, that brought it together in the midst of an unspeakable struggle to speak with one voice, one message that was literally worn on its back — “Pray for Zach.”
 Z’s character had no room for harsh judgment of anyone, and his empathy for family and friends seemed boundless.
 For those of us who monitored the Care Page during his struggle, Zach’s character was the common thread through all of the messages.
 It shone like a beacon during that last week.
 Whether Z was befriending a young man when it was not the most popular choice, helping classmates at school, or warming milk for a stray cat that he found at his grandmother’s house, he was a kind, gentle soul who made us proud to be his parents, relatives, and friends.

 When we close our eyes and see Zach, we all see something a little different.
 Perhaps that was his gift to us.
 Some see him standing healthy and strong, muscles coiled, on the starting block at a swim meet, about to unleash a beautiful but powerful butterfly stroke.
 Others see him in a football uniform, tearing across the field and about to make a running back wish he had fumbled the handoff.
 Some see a fun loving friend who was full of jokes, and still others see a grandson, nephew or cousin who lit their lives at Thanksgiving; someone who enjoyed talking about high school football, and who loved the smell of pumpkin candles.
 Whether at school or practice, having adventures on the ranch with his beloved Papa and cousin Alex, spending time with his West Virginia family during holidays, or just working out at the gym with his dad, Zach devoted himself to what he was doing.